lautarodragan/lautarodragan/README.md

 📖 I write about JavaScript, software architecture, crypto-currencies an more: https://tarokun.io.

-💪 I'm looking for my new awesome challenge.
+💪 I'm looking for my next awesome challenge.
 If you're working on something great, [let's talk](https://linkedin.com/in/lautarodragan)!